 Beginning in the 2011-2012 school year, Clarksville Academy started implementing a one student to one computer, program for students in grades 9 thru 12.
 This decision by the Board of Trustees, Administration, and Technology Department was made to enhance learning by allowing students to have wireless access, across campus, for learning anywhere, anytime.

 Because of the immediate success of the program, the following school year (2012-2013) our next technology phase was implemented.
-Our Intermediate School students were given an iPad.
-Intermediate students will continue to attend technology class as part of a nine-week rotation where they will not only use their iPads but also continue to learn skills on the Mac, which will enhance their high school experience.
+Our Middle School students were given an iPad.
+Middle students will continue to attend technology class as part of a nine-week rotation where they will not only use their iPads but also continue to learn skills on the Mac, which will enhance their high school experience.
 Classes will embrace the use of iPads, and textbooks will continue to be phased out.
 A focus toward e-books and apps enhance the classroom experience.
 Most assignments will be completed via the iPad.
-Beverly Anne Pugh, a 6th grader, is excited about the use of iPads in her classes, “I think the iPad makes classwork more fun and helps keep me more organized.
-It also allows us to have more locker space.
-Everyday when I come to school, I can’t wait to see how the teachers use the iPads in our classes and all the cool stuff we get to do on them!”

 New iPad mini Lower School Students